 In the pocket of my heart this morning, this phrase, “we no longer think we can turn it around” brings a sense of relief.
 It is perhaps, in this relinquishment of optimism, that hope begins.
 And it is hope that so catches us with quiet wonder that we are compelled to sit down, right where we are, and look at the substance of it.

-Because Transfiguration is so unlike us turning the church around so unlike any kind of figuring it out.
+Because Transfiguration reminds us that we are about something mysterious and intimate and wondrous.
+It’s so unlike us turning the church around by kind of figuring something out.